 In the most striking example, look at how surprised Roark is to find that he needs Dominique after their first sexual encounter.
 What did he expect from a lover?
 Clearly nothing, because in his mid-twenties he never had that experience or even thought about the matter.
 Realizing that he needs Dominique is not a mere revelation of character on Rand’s part or just a new insight on Roark’s part—it is an experience of connection that represents a change in Roark’s personality.

 Or consider Roark’s relationship with Peter Keating.
 Roark keeps on helping Keating because he feels sorry for him, or to be exact, because he feels sorry for Keating’s buildings.
 He just cannot stand by and watch a building be botched—even though he knows they will be botched every day.
 If he gave the matter five minutes thought he would see that he was not doing himself or Keating any favors with these acts of “mercy.”
 Further, agreeing to design the Cortlandt housing project for Keating is the biggest error Roark commits in the story, a clear flaw for which he is justly punished by the ordeal that follows.
-Roark’s dealings with Keating demonstrate one of Roark’s serious defects as a person, one that exists almost to the very end of the novel, and he cannot help himself because he has no theoretical framework.
+In the end, he even refers to himself as “guilty”!
+Roark’s dealings with Keating demonstrate perhaps Roark’s one clear defect as a person, one that exists almost to the very end of the novel, and he cannot help himself because he has no theoretical framework.

 II.
 Roark’s and Rand’s Ethics

 It would be easy to say that Rand did not intend Roark’s actions with regard to Keating to be seen as immoral, just the product of “error.”
 That is Rand’s mature view of such matters starting with Atlas Shrugged.
-It is not clear whether she took this view in The Fountainhead.
+It is not clear whether she took this view in The Fountainhead, which does not treat ethics in the same way.
 But whatever she intended, it is clear to any unbiased reader that what Roark does for Keating is professionally unethical.
 His love of the earth and his naivety have led him to do something that he should not have done.
 Even if we went along with the mature Rand and said that it was an error, it would still be a defect in Roark’s character.
 Ideal men don’t do other people’s work for them.